-- Wearing a medical identification bracelet may provide additional information to attending doctors or ambulance officers.
+- Wearing medical identification jewelry may provide additional information to attending doctors or ambulance officers.

 Using an adrenaline autoinjector

-Patients need to be trained to use an adrenaline autoinjector and refresh their memory from time to time.
+Patients need to be taught how to use the adrenaline autoinjector and refresh their memory from time to time.
 You can get instructions for using them from:

-- ASCIA action plans for anaphylaxis - these contain clear pictures and instructions and should be kept with the adrenaline autoinjector.
-They are available from anaphylaxis resources section of the Australasian Society for Clinical Immunology and Allergy (ASCIA) website www.allergy.org.au/
+- ASCIA Action Plans for Anaphylaxis - these contain clear pictures and instructions and should be kept with the adrenaline autoinjector and are available from the ASCIA website:

 Prospects for immunotherapy

 Commercial venom extracts are available in Australia for the diagnosis and treatment of patients allergic to honey bees and Paper wasps and European wasps.
-At this time, there is no commercial venom extract available for skin testing to confirm Jumper ant allergy or to use for immunotherapy (desensitisation, allergy injections).
+At this time, there is no commercial venom extract available for skin testing to confirm JJA allergy or to use for immunotherapy (desensitisation, allergy injections).